exasol/release-droid/doc/user_guide/user_guide.md

 * The main programming language of the project must be in the list of [supported programming languages](#supported-programming-languages).

 * The project must have a valid version number consisting of three parts: `<major version>.<minor version>.<bug fix version>`.
-  The version can contain only digits and dots.
+  The version must contain only digits and dots.

 #### Changes Log